pkrll/JavaScript/Progressbar/README.md

     var progressBar = new ProgressBar({
         parentElement: $("#progress-bar-container")
     }, function () {
-        // Custom callback function when operation is done this.setLabel("Custom done function goes here!");
+        // Custom callback function when operation is done. this.setLabel("Custom label!");
+        // Do something else ...
     });
     // To set the progress, use:
     progressBar.setProgress(i);